hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-server.html.md

 2. The next page has a drop-down and several text fields.
 Select "Bitbucket Server" from the drop-down.
 Several text fields will vanish, leaving only two.
 Enter the URL of your Bitbucket Server instance in both fields.
 The API URL should be the same as the main URL.

+    ~> **Note:** If you omit the port, TFE uses the standard port for the protocol (80 for HTTP, 443 for HTTPS).
+However, Bitbucket Server's default port is 7990.
+If you haven't configured Bitbucket Server to use the standard HTTP ports, make sure to specify its port in the URL.

     ![TFE screenshot: text fields for adding a Bitbucket Server OAuth client](./images/bitbucket-server-tfe-add-client-fields.png)

 3. Click "Create OAuth Client."
 This will take you back to the OAuth Configuration page, which now includes your new Bitbucket Server client.